50 Participants Needed

 The trial protocol does not specify whether you need to stop taking your current medications.
 However, it does exclude participants with certain medical conditions and recent vaccinations, so it's best to discuss your specific situation with the trial team.

-What data supports the effectiveness of the treatment for seasonal influenza vaccines?
+What is the effectiveness track record for these seasonal influenza vaccines?

 JJ